 Priority: The priority queue is reserved for users who provide financial support for the AU HPC System, including its initial funding.
 Jobs submitted by priority users go to the front of the queue they requested.

 Note: System administration and testing of the machine may interrupt jobs.
 System administrators will notify Users if maintenance or testing is expected to impact job run-time.

 Each user has an obligation to help to sustain the AU HPC System.
 While financial support will help grow the system, the most important way each user sustains the system is by demonstrating that it contributes to ongoing research.

 - Acknowledge the use of the HPC system in papers and presentations.
 A recommended acknowledgement is "Computing resources used for this work provided by the American University High Performance Computing System, which is funded in part by the National Science Foundation (BCS-1039497); see www.american.edu/cas/hpc for information on the system and its uses."

 - Confirm that user accounts are still needed when requested.

 - Update Titles and Abstracts for each research project being conducted on the HPC system when requested.
 (Requests are planned to coincide with FARS due dates.)

 - Provide information on presentations, working papers, and publications based on work using the HPC system.
 We are happy to post PDF files of papers or presentations on the facility's webpage or point a link to another webpage.
 (Requests for updates are planned to coincide with FARS due dates.)

 - Be willing to participate as co-PI or co-investigator in future grant proposals in support of the HPC system (faculty users only).

-The HPC Liaison Committee manages the AU HPC System.
-New members will rotate onto the committee for two-year terms.
+The newly-reorganized HPC Committee manages the AU HPC System.
+More information will be posted soon.